-- Visit the northern part of the island for rainforest-covered mountains, or head south for beautiful beaches and quiet bays.
+- Visit the island’s northern part for rainforest-covered mountains, or head south for beautiful beaches and quiet bays.

 - See the capital.
-The capital of Fort-de-France is quite busy but offers many interesting activities such as walking tours, shopping, and dining.
+The capital of Fort-de-France is quite busy but offers many exciting activities such as walking tours, shopping, and dining.
 Or, visit La Savane, a 12-acre landscaped park.

 - Explore Les Anses d’Arlet.
-This picturesque village in southern Martinique not only offers gorgeous scenery but also beautiful beaches.
+This picturesque village in southern Martinique offers gorgeous scenery and beautiful beaches.

 - Dive.
-The legendary Rocher du Diamant (Diamond Rock) is south of the island and offers lots of caves, arches, and rock formations to explore.
+The legendary Rocher du Diamant (Diamond Rock) is south of the island and offers many caves, arches, and rock formations to explore.
 Another excellent dive site is Anses d’Arlet (Arlet’s Coves).
 Here, warm, shallow water teems with marine life.

 Marina Marin: A very large marina offering 830 berths.
-The Marina du Marin also offers a range of services, such as provisions, a laundromat, a medical center, fuel, and pumpout services.
+The Marina du Marin also offers various services, such as provisions, a laundromat, a medical center, fuel, and pump-out services.

 Marina Pointe du Bout: In the bay of Fort de France.
 An all-concrete marina surrounded by a few bars and restaurants.